sourcey/spectacle/README.md

-    -C, --disable-css            omit CSS generation (default: false) -J, --disable-js             omit JavaScript generation (default: false) -e, --embeddable             omit the HTML <body/> and generate the documentation content only (default: false) -d, --development-mode       start HTTP server with the file watcher (default: false) -D, --development-mode-live  start HTTP server with the file watcher and live reload (default: false) -s, --start-server           start the HTTP server without any development features -p, --port <port>            the port number for the HTTP server to listen on (default: 4400) -P, --port-live <port>       the port number for the live reload to listen on (default: 4401)
+    -C, --disable-css            omit CSS generation (default: false) -J, --disable-js             omit JavaScript generation (default: false) -e, --embeddable             omit the HTML <body/> and generate the documentation content only (default: false) -d, --development-mode       start HTTP server with the file watcher and live reload (default: false) -s, --start-server           start the HTTP server without any development features -p, --port <port>            the port number for the HTTP server to listen on (default: 4400) -P, --port-live <port>       the port number for the live reload to listen on (default: 4401)